radioactively/anon-git/README.md

 (The list above is not meant to be a compilation of privacy tools, but merely examples of projects whose contributors may wish to stay anonymous).

-Even when using Tor and throwaway GitHub accounts, your **commit timestamps** can still deanonymize you over time, especially when combined with contribution patterns, timezone hints, typing cadence in commit messages, etc. The scripts here help reduce that metadata footprint.

 ## Pre-requisites

 Both scripts are based on `git filter-repo` (much faster & safer than `filter-branch`).